a-freiberg/starter-academic/content/home/research.md

 +++

 ## Working Papers
 * "Freiberg, Amelie.
-"Confict-Related Sexual Violence: Understanding the Infuence of Rebels' Traits on Strategies of Combatant Socialisation.""
+"How Rebel Groups Socialise: Introducing the Socialisation and Political Education in Rebel Groups (SOPERG) Data Project.""
 * "Freiberg, Amelie.
-"How Rebel Groups Socialise: Introducing the Socialisation and Political Education in Rebel Groups (SOPERG) Data Project.""
+"Replacing Rape with Rhetoric: Political Education and its Impact on Conflict-related Sexual Violence.""
 * "Freiberg, Amelie.
-"Not Brothers in Arms: The Infuence of Non-violent Socialisation on Rebel Fragmentation.""
+"Brothers in Arms: The Influence of Political Education on Rebel Fragmentation.""
 * "Freiberg, Amelie.
-"Resources and Rape: Unravelling Patterns of Confict-Related Sexual Violence in Ideological Rebel Groups.""
+"Conflict-Related Sexual Violence: Understanding the Influence of Rebels’ Traits on Strategies of Combatant Socialisation.""
 * "Freiberg, Amelie.
 "Why Insurgents Rape: The Infuence of Non-violent Socialisation on Confict-Related Sexual Violence.""